 <url> tag always requires an

 @href attribute.
-Usually this will be some external web page, or other resource.
-If the
+Usually this will be a complete address for some external web page, or other external resource.
+The

-<url> is empty, then the value of the
+<url> element is empty (no content), then the value of the

 @visual attribute will be the link text, with a preference for the latter.
 When you instead provide content, you can use PreTeXt elements much like any other piece of text that would occur in a paragraph.
 In this case, a

 @visual attribute is now highly recommended, as an alternative to the content, providing information about the actual URL for non-electronic formats like print.
 A default version of the value of the

 @href attribute will be used in its absence.
 This visual version of the URL will appear in a footnote.

 See Section 4.27 for an example and full details.